-Identified Community Health Need - Aging Care & Support Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments (ED) visits, length of stay, etc.) and others.
-This data will be used to re-evaluate the value and sustainability of CIE for Sharp after the fourth year of the pilot.
-Background : Beginning in July 2019, SMH and Sharp HospiceCare participated along with multiple Sharp entities (hospitals, medical groups, and health plan) in a one-year pilot with the CIE stewarded by 2-1-1.
-CIE training for Sharp HospiceCare staff was completed in July 2019.
+Identified Community Health Need - Aging Care & Support Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments utilization across the system, referral tracking, impact on case management efficacy and successful connection to needed social services, health care utilization (e.g., inpatient readmissions, unnecessary emergency department (ED) visits, length of stay, etc.) and others.
+This data will be used to reevaluate the value and sustainability of CIE for Sharp after the fourth year of the pilot.
+Background: Beginning in July 2019, Sharp HospiceCare participated along with multiple Sharp entities (hospitals, medical groups, and health plan) in a one-year pilot with the CIE stewarded by 2-1-1.
+CIE training for Sharp